Implementing the Terraform core workflow in Collaboration, via Github Pull Requests, Actions, Bot, Environments & a Remote Backend.

 - a

-branch of our project.
-This will validate any new changes to our codebase using theterraform validate
+validateworkflow that triggers on every push to theplanbranch of our project.
+This will validate any new changes to our codebase using theterraform validatecommand. - a

 3.1 create workflows/validate.yml